Lokendra99/chat_app_using_socket.io_alongwith_cloud_deployment/README.md

 1. Both user will be notified about logging In/logging Out
 2. If one is typing another will get notfication that he is typing.
-3. User can share images(upto 3-5 mb) and videos (3 -5 mb).
+3. User can share images(upto 3-5 mb) and videos (3 -5 mb)too.
-4. user can even share thier location.
+4. User can even share thier location.(this fetaure can be used on localhost and if yu want to use it on other online servers ,please make your site secured(https).